osousa/livematrix/README.md

 ##  :computer: client

 Built using Svelte, so everything goes in one nice bundle, its fast and awesome to embed.
 No need for external libraries or big framework.js files.
-Just import into your website's structure one JS and on CSS files.
+Just import into your website's structure one JS and one CSS files.

 To embed the widget is very straightforward, copy the following and paste on your index.html (or other):